How to challenge our decisions

 We only use this power where we are satisfied that there are compelling reasons to do so.
 To find compelling reasons, we must be satisfied that:

-- there is significant new information that requires further investigation and a real possibility that the new information, had it been available, would have led wholly or partly to different decisions on discipline, performance and/or referral to the CPS; and it is necessary to require a re-investigation in the public interest
+B: there is significant new information that requires further investigation which, had it been available, would have led to a different end of IOPC investigation conclusion on discipline, performance and/or referral to the CPS, and;

 If it is decided that a re-investigation is required, we will then determine whether it will be an independent or a directed investigation.

+If you have information that could be considered to be compelling reasons to re-investigate a directed or independent investigation, please write to the person responsible for the case.
 Any written representations must do more than simply disagree with the original findings of the investigation.
 You must highlight potential material flaws or significant new evidence.
-This will then be assessed as above and passed for a review, if appropriate.
+This will then be passed for a review.

 If you disagree with the way we have dealt with your Freedom of Information (FOI) request, you can request an internal review of the decision to the FOI appeals officer.
 You must do this within 40 working days of our decision notice to you.
 We aim to respond to a request for internal review within 20 working days.